 Can you believe the year is coming to a close?
 The holiday season is approaching, and we’re already planning for #GivingTuesday!
 Help us raise awareness about our work by sharing your support on social media and using the hashtags #GivingTuesday and #ColumbusLandmarks to get your friends and family involved!
 Stay tuned and get ready for the global day of giving, Nov.
 30. But why wait?
 We need your support, so please become and member and DONATE TODAY »

-Thanks to a generous grant from the Ann Sherry Foundation, we are launching an innovative, new program Sept.
-21 at Fort Hayes Metropolitan Education Center: Columbus Landmarks Building Arts Studio.
-Working with students enrolled in Fort Hayes’ Construction Management Program, the Building Arts Studio will bring hands-on preservation education and training to the curriculum, preparing students for careers in the high-demand historic building trades while rehabilitating the historic gate house.
+Thanks to a generous grant from the Ann Sherry Foundation, we launched an innovative, new program at Fort Hayes Metropolitan Education Center: Columbus Landmarks Building Arts Studio.
+Working with students enrolled in Fort Hayes’ Construction Management Program, the Building Arts Studio brings hands-on preservation education and training to the curriculum, preparing students for careers in the high-demand historic building trades while rehabilitating the historic gate house.
 MORE »

 The City of Columbus plans to demolish a building listed in the National Register of Historic Places: the 1935 South Dormitory of the Old Ohio State School for the Blind, 240 Parsons Avenue.
 The reason?
 To create additional parking on the expansive Columbus Public Health campus which has a large parking deck, long driveways, and acres of open space.
 The Jacobethan Revival style dorm is adaptable, reusable, and 100% preservation-worthy.
 Please help advocate for a productive reuse of this significant landmark and a better solution to a parking problem.
 MORE »

 Congratulations to Owners: Haslam Sports Group, J.W. & Whitney Johnson and Dr. Pete Edwards and to Designers: HNTB, Inc. and MKSK!